CAVA Group Inc. (CAVA) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price predicted by analysts for CAVA is $51.00, which is $9.99 above the current price.
-The public float for CAVA is 112.44M and currently, short sellers hold a 4.42% ratio of that float.
-The average trading volume of CAVA on September 08, 2023 was 2.09M shares.
+The average price suggested by analysts for CAVA is $51.00, which is $14.63 above the current market price.
+The public float for CAVA is 112.44M, and currently, shorts hold a 4.42% of that float.
+The average trading volume for CAVA on September 12, 2023 was 2.06M shares.

 CAVA’s Market Performance